-I. GENERAL COURSE INFORMATION
+I. GENERAL COURSE INFORMATION:

-- A. Course Description: Principles of digital image processing and digital painting.
-Emphasis on raster-based imaging and the creative aspects of electronic illustration for commercial or fine art applications. - B. Course Learning Outcomes: Use advanced concepts and concerns associated with image resolution and file size; demonstrate digital editing and use of printing/web tools; create, edit, and paint digital images; color correction and manipulation of photographic images; save and output images on various devices. - C. Course Competencies: Upon successful completion of this course each student will have demonstrated through examination and projects a competent understand of: - 1.
-The use of the computer as a graphic tool - 2.
-Digital drawing software - 3.
-Advanced design process and techniques - 4.
-Industry standards for output and publication - 5.
-Terminology of digital publishing as it pertains to the graphic arts industry - D. Academic Integrity: It is the aim of the Design Communications faculty to foster a spirit of complete honesty and high standard of integrity.
+- A. Course Description: Techniques of three-dimensional (3-D) modeling utilizing industry standard software.
+Includes the creation and modification of 3-D geometric shapes, use of a variety of rendering techniques, camera, light sources, texture, and surface mapping. - B. Course Learning Outcomes: Construct 3-D objects; utilize tools for lighting, surfacing and camera; and render 3-D scenes. - C. Course Competencies: Upon successful completion of this course each student will have demonstrated through examination and projects, with a score of 60% or better a competent understanding of: - 1.
+The use of graphics for developing areas of the graphics industry - 2.
+Communication the visual interpretation - 3.
+Presentation techniques - 4.
+Industry standards for new media - 5.
+Adaptation methods - 6.
+Use of motion for communication - 7.
+Use of video for communication - 8.
+Proper formatting and exporting techniques - 9.
+Project creation from concept to presentation - D. Academic Integrity: It is the aim of the Design Communications faculty to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present his or her own work which he or she has not honestly performed is regarded by the faculty and administration as a serious offense and renders the offender liable to serious consequences, possibly suspension.
 Students should refer to the SPC General Catalog policy regarding consequences for cheating and plagiarism (see "Academic Integrity" and "Student Conduct" sections of the college catalog.)
 At times, working with other students is encouraged for some assignments and meets SCANS competencies C-9 through C-14.
-If you have any questions as to whether you may work with other students on any assignments.
-ASK YOUR INSTRUCTOR. - E. SCANS and Foundation Skills.
+If you have any questions as to whether you may work with other students on any assignments, ASK YOUR INSTRUCTOR.

+E. SCANS and Foundation Skills.
 This course contains the following SCANS competencies: C-1, C-3, C-4, C-5, C-6, C-7, C-8, C-9, C-10, C-11, C-12, C-13, C-14, C-15, C-16, C-17, C-18, C-19, C-20.
-The following Foundations skills apply to this course: F-1, F-2, F-3, F-4, F-5, F-6, F-7, F-8, F-9, F-10, F-11, F-12, F-13, F-14, F-15, F-16, F-17.
+The follow Foundation skills apply to this course: F-1, F-2, F-3, F-4, F-5, F-6, F-7, F-8, F-9, F-10, F-11, F-12, F-13, F-14, F-15, F-16, F-17.

-II.
-SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS:
+I. SPECIFIC COURSE/INSTRUCTOR REQUIREMENTS:

 - A. There is no textbook for this course.
 Learning materials will be in the form of handouts or printouts on the Internet.
 The instructor reserves the right to require additional materials from time to time. - B. Attendance Policy Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.

 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
 Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.